 With full employment and signs of inflation, the U.S. Federal Reserve began raising interest rates and tapering its bond-buying programs.
-The European Central Bank (ECB) has similarly moved to taper its bond-buying programs and could raise interest rates in late-2018.
+The European Central Bank (ECB) has similarly moved to taper its bond-buying programs.
 After many years of near-zero interest rates, these trends could lead to risks for bonds and equities.
 The pace of the interest rate hikes is slow but could have a big impact on the market.

 Other non-U.S. markets may experience these same dynamics as they begin to taper asset purchasing and eventually raise interest rates.
 It’s important to consider why interest rates are increasing rather than looking at it as an isolated event.
 And even if U.S. equities are holding up during a rising-rate environment, international equity markets could outperform U.S. equities if their rates are not increasing given the strength in the U.S. dollar.